-- It has excellent performance when running high RAM intensive applications on your computer.
-The availability of four extra RAM slots makes it easy for run high graphics games on your PC.
+- It has excellent performance when running high RAM-intensive applications on your computer.
+The availability of four extra RAM slots makes it easy to run high graphics games on your PC.

 - A RAM of 16GB is plenty of space to run a game on your gaming pc, having an additional three more Ram slots gives you much more than the necessary space requirement.

 - Professional gamers can use this type of board to build high-performance computers when playing games that require high-performance CPUs.

 - ATX motherboards have about seven slots that you can use to add additional devices to your gaming PC.